flatiron-school/DS-Deloitte-070723/README.md

 This is the repository where all the lecture notes and resources will live.
 We will also be using this repo to publish checkpoints during the intensive period.

 # Written Instructions to Connect to This Repository:
+We will be going over these instructions plenty of times in class as well.

 1. FORK this repository, creating a copy on your own GitHub account